 The Government of Canada has committed to resettling at least 40,000 Afghans as quickly as possible.
-Since the fall of Kabul in August 2021, 17,590 vulnerable Afghans have landed in this country through various streams, primarily as government assisted refugees, with over 1,500 settling in BC alone.
-In the last Census information currently available from 2016, there were close to 84,000 Afghans living predominately in communities in Ontario, Quebec, and BC.
-With this latest humanitarian operation, the Afghan community is set to grow with more diverse settlement patterns across the country.
+Since the fall of Kabul in August 2021, 17,590 vulnerable Afghans have arrived, primarily as government assisted refugees, with over 1,500 settling in BC.
+In the last census information from 2016, there were close to 84,000 Afghans living mainly in Ontario, Quebec, and BC.
+With this new humanitarian operation, the Afghan community is set to grow with more diverse settlement patterns across the country.

-In response to this, Afghans in Ontario and BC came together to build greater understanding and awareness of the great diversity and richness of their culture and traditions.
-From food to music, language to hospitality, geography to poetry, the video reveals some of the many commonalities we all share.
+In response to this crisis, Afghans in Ontario and BC came together to build greater understanding and awareness of the great diversity and richness of their culture and traditions.
+From food to music, language to hospitality, geography to poetry, this video reveals some of the many commonalities we all share.

-To launch these to timely resources, The BC Refugee Hub screened the documentary and held a panel discussion with Afghan community member representatives: Abdul Samim, Nangyalai Tanai and Sediqa Temori.
+To launch these to timely resources, The BC Refugee Hub screened the documentary and held a panel discussion with Afghan community member representatives: Abdul Samim, Nangyalai Tanai and Sediqa Temori in August 2022, for the one-year anniversary since the fall of the Kabul to the Taliban in 2021.

 In this panel discussion, panelists from the Afghan community in British Columbia reflected on the past year since the Taliban took over the government and the importance of maintaining Afghan culture while resettling in a new country.